markfloryan/gamedesign/courseLogistics/syllabus.md

 - Increase understanding of game and level design, including how visual and auditory cues contribute to teaching a player the game mechanics of the system.
 - Implement a fully playable game, including all aspects of the software lifecycle (design, implementation, testing, etc.).

 **Grades:** Grades are calculated using a **pass/fail** system.
-The course has 24 project parts (two are done individually and 22 in a group).
+The course has 24 project parts (two are done individually and approximately 22 in a group).
 Each homework has three grade levels: Unsatisfactory, Competency, and Satisfied.
 Each letter grade is associated with the number of project parts that are satisfied.
-A summary of the specific grade mappings can be found on the [course grading page](./grading.html)
+A summary of the specific grade mappings can be found on the [course grading page](./grading.html).

 **Special Circumstances:** Students with special circumstances (athletics, extra time required on exams, final exam conflicts, SDAC considerations, etc.) need to let me know during the **first week of class**.

 **Textbooks:** There is no required textbook, however you are required to read "Reality is Broken" by Jane McGonigal by the end of the semester.

 **Homeworks:** The homeworks for the course are all posted on the course website and are self-explanatory.
 All assignments will be submitted through Collab under the assignments tool.
+Homeworks that receive a competent score can be resubmitted and increased to a satsfied score.
+However, homeworks that are not submitted on time with at least a competent score can not be resubmitted.

 **Final Exam:** Our final exam will be a short multiple choice exam.
 If you earn above a 60 percent on this exam, your grade rises one half letter grade.
 If your grade is above 80 percent, two half letter grades.